Travel

 Yalumba: One of the Best wineries in South Australia

-Fun fact: Yalumba is the only winery in Australia – and only one of a few worldwide – to craft their own oak barrels onsite.
-During the week, visitors can explore the cooperage on a self-guided tour, smell the woody scent and see the coopers in a workshop that dates back to the late 1800s.
-Elsewhere, you can take a stroll round the landscaped grounds overlooked by the estate’s historic clock tower.
+Fun fact: Yalumba is the only winery in Australia—and only one of a few worldwide—to craft their own oak barrels onsite.
+During the week, you can explore the cooperage on a self-guided tour, smell the woody scent and see the coopers in a workshop that dates back to the late 1800s.
+Afterwards, stroll round the landscaped grounds overlooked by the estate’s historic clock tower.

 Adelaide Hills